 Unlike Zelle, which is a payment transfer app that was created by a group of 30 major US banks as a way to enhance the peer-to-peer payment process, PayPal is a third-party platform that works with nearly every bank in the United States.
 What’s different is that there are specific banks that allow you to engage in their Instant Transfer option.

 Usually, when you receive funds, you have the option to leave it in your PayPal account (similar to a Venmo balance) or transfer it to your bank or to your debit card.
 Choosing to deposit the funds straight to your bank ensures that the money will arrive nearly instantly.

+Yes, you can send the money from Paypal to a bank account.
 Here are the banks that currently support Instant Transfer from your PayPal balance to your bank account: